rocklinda/CatchGenerateFileChallenge/readme.md

 ## Features

 - Default command will generate file in csv
-- Command to generate file with csv, jsonl, or xml
+- Command to generate file in csv, jsonl, or xml
-- Command option to send file to as attachement
+- Command option to send file to an email as attachement

 ## Run Locally